Skip to content

 If you hold keys on the node (for signing transactions via bitcoin-cli, or for testing): legacy wallets store keys in wallet.dat in ~/.bitcoin/wallets/.
 Descriptor wallets (default since Core 0.21) use JSON descriptor files exportable with bitcoin-cli listdescriptors true.
 Back up both after any new key generation.
 Copy to encrypted USB storage kept offline.

-Standard procedure: after any configuration change, copy bitcoin.conf to offline storage.
+After any configuration change, copy bitcoin.conf to offline storage.
 After any key generation, export and back up descriptors immediately.
 Test restoration on a second machine before you deposit funds.
 Do not rely on an untested backup.

 The data sovereignty argument for Switzerland